 Have you been to Fright Nights at Thorpe Park?
 How did you spend your Halloween this year?

 I have to admit, I was rather excited for my visit to the Wellcome Kitchen.
-Not only because it looked exquisite, but also because I was very eager to take a peek around the many exhibits and galleries at the Wellcome Collection in London, known as being the “free destination for the incurably curious.”
+Not only because it looked exquisite, but also because I was very eager to take a peek around the Wellcome Collection.
+Known as being the ‘free destination for the incurably curious.’

-The Wellcome Collection is a truly spectacular and unique museum near Euston Station, brimming with intriguing exhibits and collections on science, health and life – blurring the lines between all of this and art.
+The Wellcome Collection is a truly spectacular and unique museum.
+Located near Euston Station, it’s brimming with intriguing exhibits and collections on science, health and life.
+It blurs the line between technology and art.

 What is included in the Welcome Kitchen Afternoon Tea?